jewdev/NotABot/README.md

 + Added `uptime` command.
 + Added new moderation command! `ban` command.
 + Added new moderation command! `kick` command.
++ Added new command! `bugreport` send me a message of a bug or something...
+(DON'T TOUCH THE COMMAND!!!!!!)
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.